DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-induction-tutor-materials.md

 - recapped the importance of foundational concepts, sequencing, prior knowledge and building mental models in curriculum
 - reviewed a subject-specific example of a concept that reoccurs throughout a key stage
-- thought critically about how the curriculum builds pupils’ mental models through identifying the core topics within the concept and sequencing these effectively
+- thought critically about how the curriculum builds pupils' mental models through identifying the core topics within the concept and sequencing these effectively
 - considered an example from their own practice

 ### Session structure